-Incentive nt of Base Payment- Salary Fiscal 2007 Incentive Payment Weightings by Company and Divisional Performance
+Fiscal 2007 Incentive Payment- Percent of Base Salary Fiscal 2007 Incentive Payment Weightings by Company and Divisional Performance

+Plan Actual Plan Total Wal-Mart Sam's

-Named Executive Officer Plan Threshold Actual Payout Plan Maximum Total Company Wal-Mart Stores Sam's Club International
+Named Executive Officer Threshold Payout Maximum Company Stores Club International

 H. Lee Scott, Jr. 145.4% 329.7% 400% 100%

 Thomas M. Schoewe 72.7% 164.8% 200% 100%

 John B. Menzer 89.8% 243.6% 300% 50% 50%

 Michael T. Duke 93.5% 273.6% 300% 50% 50%

 Eduardo Castro-Wright 59.9% 162.4% 200% 50% 50%

 During fiscal 2007, improvement in pre-tax profits for the total Company and for each of the operating divisions exceeded the threshold but did not meet the maximum target pre-tax profits established by the CNGC.
 Accordingly, each Associate whose annual incentive payment was tied to total Company performance received 82.42 percent of his or her maximum payout.
-With respect to the Company's divisions, Associates whose annual incentive payment was tied to the Wal-Mart Stores Division received 81.19 percent of the maximum payout.
+With respect to the Company's divisions, Associates whose annual incentive payment was tied to the performance of the Wal-Mart Stores Division received 81.19 percent of the maximum payout.
 Associates whose annual incentive payment was tied to the performance of the Sam's Club Division received 77.53 percent of the maximum payout.
 Associates whose annual incentive payment was tied to the performance of the International Division received 91.21 percent of the maximum payout.